AGENDA

 LEVERAGING SCALABLE TECHNOLOGY TO DELIVER TRACEABILITY

-• What are the key challenges in the coffee supply chain, including land use, that exacerbate supply shortages, and how is climate change reshaping coffee production?
+• What are the key and major challenges in the coffee supply chain, including land use, that exacerbate supply shortages, and how is climate change reshaping coffee production?

 Chair: